The Fifth Annual Landscape

 - Below the map you can find a table with all startups listed with even more details including secondary categories.
 Head to the bottom of the page to see insights into the data and key learnings from the German AI startup ecosystem.

-The AI startups included in the landscape are private companies founded after 2009, with headquarters or significant development activity in Germany.
+The AI startups included in the landscape are private companies founded after 2012, with headquarters or significant operation in Germany.
 They have machine learning (ML) at their core or exhibit a significant usage of ML.
 The selection process can be summarized as follows:

-- The shortlist is independently evaluated and rated by our contributors (jury) (Digital+ Partners, Earlybird Capital, eCAPITAL, Google, High-Tech Gründerfonds, HV Holtzbrinck Ventures, Lakestar, NVIDIA, Speedinvest, and Unternehmertum Venture Capital Partners).
+The shortlist is independently evaluated and rated by our contributors (jury) (NVIDIA, Google, Digital+ Partners, Earlybird Capital, eCAPITAL, High-Tech Founder Funds, HV Holtzbrinck Ventures, Lakestar, UVC, La Famiglia and Asgard).
 The feedback is synthesized and the final result is visualized.

 The clustering logic is based on Shivon Zilis’ landscape of machine intelligence.
 It is developed from the point-of-view of companies that want to use AI in their businesses: